 6.2.2 Pre-conditions

 The setting for this use case is as follows.
 Alice is attending a crowded live concert.
 She is eager to get movie clips and pictures as a great souvenir of the concert, but she is worried about difficult conditions to get this great souvenir as the conditions for light and sound are very variable, with limited light for the spectators and too much light on the scene.
-The audio stereo is variable and not well-balanced dependant on where she is among the audience and has a very noisy background.
+The audio stereo is variable and not well-balanced dependent on where she is among the audience and has a very noisy background.

 Alice would like to store good quality movie clips and pictures on her private account on the internet for the future, and also post photos and videos tagged with artist name and other relevant information during the concert.
 As Alice is also an amateur musician, she also wants to get detailed real-time information about the structure of the song, the lyrics and the instruments.